maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 To learn basic logging for production-ready code

-⭐ Key Features
+⭐ KEY FEATURES
-🔹 Modular Programming
+🔹 MODULAR PROGRAMMING

 Python code is divided into multiple modules

-Each module performs only one responsibility
+Each module performs a single responsibility

 Modules are reused using proper import statements

-This makes the code:
+This approach makes the code:

 Clean